cbayonao/meli-challenge/README.md

 1. **Identification Stage**: Discovers and catalogs product listings
 2. **Collection Stage**: Extracts detailed product information using Zyte API

-The system integrates with AWS services (DynamoDB, SQS) for data storage and message queuing, with comprehensive testing, Docker containerization, and CI/CD pipeline deployment.
+The system integrates with AWS services (DynamoDB, SQS) for data storage and message queuing, with comprehensive testing and **Serverless Framework deployment**.

 ## 🏗️ Architecture